 It's natural to have questions or need help while doing research.
 If you're feeling a little lost or need additional help, just ask!

-Librarians meet with students, staff, and faculty individually to discuss research topics.
+Librarians are available to meet individually with students, staff, and faculty to discuss research topics and projects.
 This can help you clarify your ideas and provide ways to approach your topic.
 It can also help you identify key terms, print and online resources, and search strategies to help get you started.

 During your research appointment the librarian will: